VictorGavo/YT-Transcriber/README.md

 - The YouTube playlist must be public or unlisted
 - Make sure to use the correct playlist ID format (PLxxxxxxxxxxxxxxx)
 - Google Drive integration is optional - transcripts will be saved locally if not configured
+- YouTube authentication is optional but may be required if encountering bot detection

+### YouTube Download Limitations

+YouTube has various protections against automated downloads.
+If you encounter download errors:

+1. Rate Limiting:
+   - The bot includes automatic retry logic with progressive backoff
+   - Consider reducing the frequency of video processing
+   - You may need to wait a few minutes between attempts

+2. Bot Detection:
+   - If you see "Sign in to confirm you're not a bot" errors:
+     * Try accessing the video manually in your browser first
+     * Wait a few minutes before running the bot again
+     * Consider using a VPN if issues persist
+   - The bot will automatically retry failed downloads

+3. Age-Restricted Videos:
+   - Videos that require age verification may fail to download
+   - Consider removing such videos from your playlist

+4. Regional Restrictions:
+   - Some videos may be blocked in certain countries
+   - Consider using a VPN to access region-locked content

 ## Planned Improvements